secnec/LLM-Log-Explainer-project/README.md

    - `--ad-method`: The anomaly detection method used.
 Can be either `LOF` or `IF`.
 Default: `LOF`.

 ### Other Parameters:
-   - --threshold: The threshold for anomaly detection.
+   - `--threshold`: The threshold for anomaly detection.
 If the anomaly score is above this threshold, the LLM will be called to generate the labels and explanations.
 Default: `0.79`.
-   - --verbose: If set, the pipeline will provide detailed output during execution.
+   - `--verbose`: If set, the pipeline will provide detailed output during execution.
 Default: `False` (not set).
-   - --test-mode: If set, the pipeline will run in test mode, simulating LLM responses.
+   - `--test-mode`: If set, the pipeline will run in test mode, simulating LLM responses.
 Real calls will not be performed.
 Default: `False` (not set).
-   - --clean-results: If set, the pipeline will clean the generated LLM explanations and labels to ensure unified results.
+   - `--clean-results`: If set, the pipeline will clean the generated LLM explanations and labels to ensure unified results.
 Default: `False` (not set).
-   - --output: The path to the output CSV file where the results will be saved.
+   - `--output`: The path to the output CSV file where the results will be saved.
 Default: `anomaly_results.csv`.

 ## 🧪 Example Usage